mclewell/buildroot-Ox64/README.md

 connecting power through the Micro-USB port.
 Release the button once the green LED lights.
 7. Click "Create & Download" on the right.
-    - If you see handshake or read errors, check your UART connections or try reducing the baud rate.
+    - If you see handshake or read errors, check your UART0 connections on pins 1 and 2 or try reducing the baud rate.
 8. Switch to the "IOT" tab on the top.
 9. Tick the "Enable" box under "Single Image Download".
 Set the following:
-10. In the first, shorter box, enter ```0xD2000``` as the load address and select the output image that Buildroot built from ```images/whole_img_linux.bin``` ([example screenshot](/doc/dev_cube_iot.png)):
+    - In the first, shorter box, enter ```0xD2000``` as the load address
-    - DevCube will first erase the region to be flashed and them load the image.
+    - Slect the output image that Buildroot built from ```images/whole_img_linux.bin``` ([example screenshot](/doc/dev_cube_iot.png)):

-    The process will take a few minutes.
+        Note: DevCube will first erase the region to be flashed and them load the image.
+This process will take a few minutes.
-11. Once complete, cycle power on the Ox64.
+10. Once complete, cycle power on the Ox64.
 UART3 (pins 31/32) will display the console output.